Step into historical Eidsvoll

 Found on the banks of Norway’s largest lake, Mjøsa, Eidsvoll

 lies close to Oslo and has lots to offer you when visiting the area.
 From the historical village of Eidsvoll Verk to the breath-taking Norwegian countryside, Eidsvoll is an enchanting place to visit any time of the year.
-History lovers can enjoy the historical mansion where the Norwegian constitution was created.
+History lovers can enjoy the historical mansion where the Norwegian constitution was created as well as take in the beautiful surroundings.

 Visit the birthplace of an independent nation